cyuun/mind-garden/Process/README.md

 Mind's Garden is a first person musical exploration game which reads in audio files to procedurally generate various terrains, characters, and experiences for the player to explore and discover.
 Every audio file produces a unique playthrough.

 ---
+## Week 4
+February 4 - 11
+### Creatures and Flocking
+Fish were finished and animated this week, and three kinds of bugs were animated and used as boids.
+These creatures are ready to be affected by a sound/music multiplier and by color-changing scripts.
+They require an area or target to swarm around (we made one for each flock system that randomly changes location every ~0.5 seconds).
+This can also be moved by music to path the flocks.

+---
 ## Week 3
 January 29 - February 4
 ### Orb Particles and Behaviors